 - You will encounter fewer issues later with account creations (captchas ...).
 This is based on my experiences trying to create plenty of online identities using various browsers.
-You will have to trust me on that. - Better Security than Firefox as it is Chromium-based. - Better Performance than Firefox. - The whole traffic will be router through Tor anyway. - Can benefit from additional security using Windows Defender Application Guard (WDAG).
-Note that this feature cannot be enabled in a Virtualbox VM unfortunately. - Native tracker blocking (Similar to Brave Shields).
+You will have to trust me on that. - Better Security than Firefox as it is Chromium-based538,539. - Better Performance than Firefox. - The whole traffic will be router through Tor anyway.